Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * -1 for interaction with red banana.
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 51 corresponding to velocity of agent, plus ray-based perception of objects around agent's forward direction.
-    * Action space: (Continuous) Size of 3, corresponding to forward movement, y-axis rotation, and whether to use laser to disable other agents.
+    * Vector Action space: (Continuous) Size of 3, corresponding to forward movement, y-axis rotation, and whether to use laser to disable other agents.
     * Visual Observations (Optional): First-person view for each agent.
 * Reset Parameters: None